 Of course, most of these high fliers can be spotted on all the wooded hills of Athens.
 The real animal kingdom stars of Lycabettus are the Greek tortoises that are native to the hill.
 They can reach a length of 20 cm (just under 8 inches) and are known to live more than 100 years.
 They are also pretty fast for tortoises and can disappear into the undergrowth before you know it.
 The tortoises are considered a vulnerable species, so whatever you do, don't try to catch one.

 What's at the Top?

-The tiny, 19th century Agios Giorgios—the Chapel of St George—caps the summit of Lycabettus.
+The tiny, 19th century Agios Georgios—the Chapel of St. George—caps the summit of Lycabettus.
 It has some moderately interesting frescos but frankly it is more interesting from the outside than it is inside.
 If it is open, it offers a bit of shade.
 The church is surrounded by a wide viewing platform which has a few benches and, in places, a low wall you can sit on.
 It also has a coin operated binocular viewer.
 But there's just the one and at the height of the season you'll be lucky to get near it, so best bring your own if you can.

 Beside and slightly below the church, Restaurant Orizontes is a relatively pricey seafood restaurant more notable for its twilight views than its food.
 The Café Lycabettus, also near the top doesn't get many good reports.
 Stop there for a rest, a coffee and perhaps a sweet before heading back down.

 There are several different routes to the viewing platform and church at the top of Lycabettus.
 Before you start out, be realistic about how much you like to climb steps because, with the exception of taking the funicular, most routes do involve steep stretches over wide, easy to navigate but long runs of steps.